CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/left-panel.md

 ## Summary

-The Left Panel shows the Palettes, which is automatically opened when working in Edit or Debug Edit modes.
+The Left Panel shows the Palettes containing [blocks][What is a Block?] that can be used to construct a [flow][What is a Flow?] and is automatically opened when working in Edit or Debug Edit modes.

 ## Anatomy

 {{< figure src="/images/Flow Editor - Left Panel.png" title="Left Panel" >}}

-The Left Panel shows the Palettes containing [blocks][What is a Block?] that can be used to construct a [flow][What is a Flow?].

 The Palettes group blocks with similar themes, and many of the blocks in a palette look similar but perform slightly different functions; the actual function that a block performs is shown in text, next to the block icon.